oddkiva/sara/doc/sphinx/source/datasets/kitti.rst

 are expressed with respect to Camera #0 coordinate system and not w.r.t. to Camera #2 coordinate system!

-Indeed the **README** file found in the development kit states that the projection of the 3D bounding box to the image is done via the following formula
+Indeed the **README** file in the development kit states that the projection of the 3D bounding box to the image is done via the following formula

 .. math::